1 Long Wharf Sag Harbor, NY 631-725-5858

+THIS VENUE IS CLOSED.
 Located in Sag Harbor, this new outpost of a New York City hot spot has a beautiful setup, with comfy nautical striped banquettes and a wraparound deck overlooking yachts in the harbor.
 Though the ambience is great, the real reason to come here is for the food.
 Starting with raw bar items or tapas and ending with refreshing desserts, this is an East End restaurant you simply must try.Hours:

 Open Tuesday to Sunday, noon to midnightAmbience:

 While many East End restaurants change hands on a yearly basis, B. Smith's in Sag Harbor was one of the longest-running shows in the Hamptons.
 It is now the home of Harlow East.